Dans-labs/dariah/docs/Codebase.md

 # Legend

-The numbers stands for lines of code.
+The numbers stand for lines of code.
-1000 lines is ~ 20 typed A4 page of text.
+1000 lines is ~ 20 typed A4 pages of text.

 [YAML](http://www.yaml.org)
 -----------------------------------------------------------------------------------------